For What It's Worth: Critical commentary and legacy

+In 2000, the 1966 recording of "For What It's Worth" by Buffalo Springfield on ATCO Records was inducted into the Grammy Hall of Fame.
+The HOF lists the ATCO date as 1967.

+Dawes, alongside Stephen Stills and Mike Campbell performed the song on January 30, 2025 at Kia Forum in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.

 Covers and sampling

 "For What It's Worth" has been covered, sampled, and referenced in numerous musical performances.
-Versions include those by the Staple Singers (US #66 in 1967)(CAN #46 in 1967), Art (1967 single from Supernatural Fairy Tales), Ken Lyon & Tombstone, Rush, Cher, the Candyskins, Oui 3 (UK #28), Queensrÿche (on their album Take Cover), Miriam Makeba (on her album Keep Me in Mind), Ozzy Osbourne and (həd) p.e. (retitled Children).
-Cher's 1969 cover did not make the Billboard Hot 100; AllMusic retrospectively called her version "mature [and] forceful".
+Versions include those by The Staple Singers (US #66 in 1967, CAN #46 in 1967), Art (1967 single from Supernatural Fairy Tales), King Curtis (in the 1967 album King Sized Soul), Ken Lyon & Tombstone, Rush, Cher, the Candyskins, Oui 3 (UK #28), Queensrÿche (on their album Take Cover), Miriam Makeba (on her album Keep Me in Mind), Ozzy Osbourne and (həd) p.e. (retitled Children).
+Cher's 1969 cover did not make the Billboard Hot 100 but it did reach #88 in Canada.
+AllMusic retrospectively called her version "mature [and] forceful".

-Sergio Mendes and Brasil'66 recorded a version of this song.
+Sergio Mendes and Brasil '66 recorded a version of this song.
 It reached #10 in the Adult Contemporary Music Chart on September 19, 1970.
-Singer Karen Philipp suggested to Sergio that he should cover the song.
-Karen does all of the vocals for this song by overdubbing.
-Two versions of this song exist: The mono 45 has a more extreme overdubbing of Karen's vocals with a different organ solo than the LP.
-The LP version is in stereo with a different vocal arrangement.

 David Cassidy recorded an extended live version for his 1974 album Cassidy Live!
 (Bell Records, UK #9; recorded live in Great Britain in May 1974).

-In 1998, Les Rythmes Digitales released a version under the title "(Hey You) What's That Sound?", a track from their album Darkdancer.

-On episode 2.21 of The Muppet Show, originally airing 19 February 1978, "For What It's Worth" is performed by an opossum (Jerry Nelson) and a chorus of woodland animals.
-The third verse is rewritten by an uncredited writer to give the song an anti-hunting theme.

 The hip-hop group Public Enemy sampled "For What It's Worth" on their 1998 song "He Got Game", which featured Stephen Stills reprising his vocal performance from the original song.
 Oui 3 adapted the song for their 1993 debut single of the same name, which reached number 26 in the UK chart.

 In 2017, Haley Reinhart released a cover of the song as the third single from her third studio album, What's That Sound?
 In 2018, the Lone Bellow released a cover of the song as a single.
 In 2022 Stevie Nicks released a cover of it as well, not to be confused with her 2011 song of the same name.